phetsims/calculus-grapher/doc/model.md

 ## _Lab_ Screen

 The _Lab_ screen includes all the features from the _Advanced_ screen, and adds a third graph on the screen.

+## Approximations, Limitations and Implementation Details

+We approximate curves by generating a set of discrete points with fixed x-coordinates.
+There are 1251 points per curve.
+Each point in a curve has a specific point type metadata, such as a smooth, cusp, or discontinuity.
+A function has a jump discontinuity if the left and right-hand limits of the function are not equal.
+In such cases, points on both sides of the jump are labeled as discontinuous.
+Similarly, points are labeled cusp points if the curve changes direction.
+We leverage the point type to determine which points should be linked to yield the appearance of a smooth curve and which points should not be linked but appear as circles (say to represent discontinuities).
+Curve manipulations are handled by a set of functions that update the curve points based on user input.
+The point type is assessed based on the type of curve mode that is being manipulated.

+Mathematically, the integral curve is calculated as a left Riemann sum based on the points in the f(x) curve.
+The point type metadata of the integral curve is based on the metadata of a point of the f(x) curve, but where cusp points are promoted to smooth and discontinuities are promoted to cusps.

+We compute the derivative curves, such as the first and second derivatives, using a finite difference method based on adjacent points.
+For example, the derivative of a function f(x) is approximated by computing the slope of a secant line between its adjacent points.
+Special care is given to points identified as cusp and discontinuities, where the secant line is calculated with the appropriately selected neighboring point.
+The point type metadata of the derivative is inherited from the curve f(x), except that cusp points are promoted to discontinuities for the derivatives.

+The second derivative is computed based on the second-order central formula of the function f(x).
+The point type metadata of the second derivative is inherited from the curve f(x), except that cusp points are promoted to discontinuities for the second derivative.
+The second derivative of discontinuous points is approximated as equal to its smooth neighboring point.

+The undo function is implemented by saving a stack of previous states of the curve.
+Each time the user performs an action that modifies the curve, such as smoothing or using a curve manipulation, the current state of the curve is saved at the end of the action and pushed onto the stack.
+When the user invokes the undo function, the most recent state is popped from the stack and used to restore the curve.
+We save up to 20 recent curve states.